isuams/isuams/about/contact-us.md

 To contact a member of the Chapter Cabinet, see [our officers page here]({{ site.baseurl }}/about/officers).

-For any general questions, please feel free to contact our president, <a href="mailto:pres.isuams@iastate.edu">David Hultman</a>.
+For any general questions, please feel free to contact our president, <a href="mailto:pres.isuams@iastate.edu">Jordan Howell</a>.